 The importance of diversity in payment

-According to Gabrielle Bugat, Head of Secure Transactions and Services at G+D, “COVID-19 showed that payment is essential.”
+According to Gabrielle Bugat, Member of Group Management Team of G+D, heading the Smart Card & Digital Payment business of G+D, heading the Smart Card & Digital Payment business of G+D, “COVID-19 showed that payment is essential.”
 The pandemic has reaffirmed the importance of strong and secure infrastructure as the basis for new digital objects and ways of paying, which support new customer journeys.
 We have seen an acceleration of trends like contactless payments, which has encouraged user-friendly and trustworthy mobile apps and online payment methods that keep fraud under control.
 Only because such change was anticipated was the infrastructure able to support these modes.

 Rather than going in a single direction, payments are diversifying to provide end consumers with multiple ways of paying, and to foster global financial inclusion.
 Cash remains a crucial form of payment as 80% of transactions are conducted in cash1 and only half of the world’s population uses mobile internet.2 At the same time, consumers’ demand for secure digital payment could be met by CBDC – a digital format of a public payment instrument.
 Providing such diverse means of payments ensures that more unbanked people across the globe are served and consumers can enjoy a frictionless banking experience, irrespective of their individual needs or circumstances.